oVirt/ovirt-site/source/feature/engine-cleanup.html.md

 ### Detailed Description

-The cleanup should provide 1.
-Reset a failed installation to a state in which you can safely run yum remove and then yum install engine
+The cleanup should provide:

+1. Reset a failed installation to a state in which you can safely run yum remove and then yum install engine

         Meaning the sequence: engine-cleanup, yum remove ovirt-engine, yum install ovirt-engine, engine-setup Stretch goal - avoid the remove/install part if planing to re-install the same version